jbossas/archetypes/jboss-as-poh5-archetype/readme.md

 By default, tests are configured to be skipped.
 The reason is that the sample test is an Arquillian test, which requires the use of a container.
-You can activate this test by selecting one of the container configuration provided for JBoss AS 7 (remote).
+You can activate this test by selecting one of the container configuration provided for JBoss AS 7 / EAP6 (remote).

-To run the test in JBoss AS 7, first start a JBoss AS 7 instance.
+To run the test in JBoss AS 7 / EAP, first start a container instance.
 Then, run the test goal with the following profile activated:

     mvn clean test -Parq-jbossas-remote